 Medical Debt & Your Credit Score

 These stats are significant, considering how medical debt can damage your credit.
 While a few new credit scoring models treat medical debts differently, most penalize consumers for paid and unpaid medical bills that end up in collections.
-(You can see how unpaid medical debts may be affecting your credit by viewing your two free scores, updated each month, on Credit.com.)
+(You can see how unpaid medical debts may be affecting your credit by viewing your two free scores, updated every 14 days, on Credit.com.)

 To protect your credit, it can be a good idea to try to work out a payment plan with a healthcare provider before the bill winds up on your credit report.
 You may be able to mitigate medical bill nightmares by reviewing billing statements closely for double charges, evaluating all the insurance, Medicaid and charity options available, and using your own low-interest credit card to pay for medical bills instead of opening a new account through the hospital (which typically carries high interest rates).

 If you find the situation unfair — you never received a copy of the bill, for example — you can consider filing a complaint with the Consumer Financial Protection Bureau or contacting the original provider to try to get them to pull it back from collections and pay directly.
 If they comply, the account will (usually) no longer be reported.